-I picked the Copper before the Kyleena because it is non hormonal and I didn’t want to mess up my cycle as Ive had issue before with loss of my cycle and low progesterone.
-In addition, I didn’t want birth control to ruin the work Ive done to get my hormones in a good spot.
-However, the copper was just not for me and messed with my hormones anyways. my attempt to keep my hormones balanced with the copper IUD was unsuccessful and I felt like trash so out it came.
+I picked the Copper before the Kyleena because it is nonhormonal and I didn’t want to mess up my cycle as I’ve had issues before with the loss of my cycle and low progesterone.
+In addition, I didn’t want birth control to ruin the work I’d done to get my hormones in a good spot.
+However, the copper was just not for me and messed with my hormones anyway. my attempt to keep my hormones balanced with the copper IUD was unsuccessful and I felt like trash so out it came.

 Next up: fertility awareness method

 I actually really like this form of birth control as it also teaches you a lot about your body which is incredibly valuable as a woman.
 Essentially, you track your cycle (when your period starts and ends) along with your Basal metabolic temperature and cervical mucus to detect when ovulation occurs.
 With that information you can avoid “fertile days” and your partner is free to nut in you on “infertile days”.
 I wrote a whole blog post about this method of birth control so if you just don’t like the idea of hormonal methods I highly suggest reading up on it!

 I used this form for about a few months before I let anyone cum inside me because I was terrified I was going to track it incorrectly and then boom, YOUR PREGNANT!
 That didn’t happen, however, I did have a later period, and that terrified me.
 The thought of having to get an abortion was so crippling.
 Obviously, I’ve never had one but if you have I’d love to know your experience of it, the good the bad, and the ugly (let me know in the comments below), or email me!
 Anyhow, since that experience I haven’t wanted to use the fertility awareness method, I wanted something more foolproof and didn’t take so much effort on my part.
 So welcome to the Kyleena IUD!

 Why I chose to switch to the Kyleena IUD